 - A. Items donated and deemed not acceptable for Properties inventory (for example: floor loom, requires unacceptable level of repair, not usable for class/workshop) may be disposed of in the following manner: - 1.
-Offer item to members for sale or donation. - a.
-If donation, member making donation must specify where donation will go (general fund or grant fund).
-If not specified, donation goes to the general fund. - If sold, advise Treasurer sales tax is due to be paid.
+Offer items to members for sale or donation. - a.
+If a donation, members making donations must specify where donation will go (general fund or grant fund).
+If not specified, donations go to the general fund. - b.
+If sold, advise the Treasurer sales tax is due to be paid.
 This may occur if it is a large item or sold on behalf of a member/donor. - 2.
-If not sold to members, item may be offered to other guilds or advertised to the public at large. - a.
+If not sold to members, items may be offered to other guilds or advertised to the public at large. - a.
 For further details, refer to "Properties Job Duties" document or Properties notebook.